lukasfleischhauer/lukasfleischhauer/README.md

 - 👋 Hi, I’m @lukasfleischhauer.
 I'm currently working in data science and always looking to improve my skills and learn new fascinating things.
 - 👀 I’m interested in data science, data viz and data journalism.
-- 🌱 I’m currently learning python and sql
+- 🌱 I’m currently focusing on gaining deeper knowledge in python and sql
 - 📫 You can reach me via e-mail: lukas.fleischhauer@gmail.com

 <!---